 Recently, I read Simon Sinek’s Start with Why.
 Even though it’s a business book for leaders, I am able to draw concepts from it and applied to my own life.
 In his book, he mentioned that we have to work from inside out instead of outside in.
 In other words, we have to:

 Start with WHY, then HOW, and followed by WHAT.

 All these while I had been focused too much on the WHAT – the animation.
 I didn’t have much clarity on my WHY and that’s why I found being an animator not fulfilling for me.
-Even though Animation is WHAT I love, the only type of animation that I truly love are from Pixar.
+Even though Animation is WHAT I love, the only type of animation that I truly love is the one from Pixar.
 I love HOW their stories are being told.
-And the main reason WHY I love their stories so much is because I can relate to them and learn something about myself.
+And the main reason WHY I love their stories so much is that I can relate to them and learn something about myself.

 When I look inside out and start with WHY, everything gets easier:

 - WHY (My Purpose): Inspire other people to learn and grow.